 The Apple TV 4K costs $179 for 32GB and $199 for 64GB.

-At face value, there is little to differentiate between the fourth-generation and fifth-generation models, with both having almost identical external appearances.
-The Apple TV 4K measures 3.9 inches square and 1.4 inches high, and weighs 15 ounces, all of which match the Apple TV HD's dimensions and weight.
+At face value, there is little differentiating between the fourth-generation and fifth-generation models, with both having nearly identical external appearances.
+The Apple TV 4K measures 3.9 inches square and 1.4 inches high while weighing 15 ounces, all of which match the Apple TV HD's dimensions and weight.

-To the front of the unit is an IR receiver, used to accept commands from the Siri Remote.
-Around the back and alongside the power supply connection, the 100Mbps Ethernet port has been switched out for Gigabit Ethernet, and the HDMI 1.4 port found on the Apple TV HD has been replaced by a HDMI 2.0a port.
+On the front of the unit is an IR receiver, used to accept commands from the Siri Remote.
+Around the back and alongside the power supply connection, Apple switched out the 100Mbps Ethernet port for Gigabit Ethernet, and the HDMI 1.4 port found on the Apple TV HD has been replaced by a HDMI 2.0a port.

 The only other externally visible change between the two generations is the seeming removal of the USB-C connection.
-This port was intended for servicing the device, and not for use by customers, so the removal from view is unlikely to be a major issue for users.
+This port was intended for servicing the device and not for use by customers, so the removal from view isn't a concern for users.

 Despite the removal, it seems Apple retained a way to perform testing for support purposes.
 In October 2019, over two years after the initial launch of the device, it was discovered Apple hid Lightning connector terminals within the Ethernet port.

-Internally, the A8 processor used for the Apple TV HD has been switched out for the 64-bit A10X Fusion Chip, giving the Apple TV 4K more performance when used for graphically intensive apps such as games, as well as making it easily capable of handling 4K video footage.
+Apple upgraded the A8 processor used for the Apple TV HD to a 64-bit A10X Fusion Chip, giving the Apple TV 4K more performance when used for graphically intensive apps such as games.
+This also helps it to more easily handle 4K video.

-Internally, the Siri Remote includes an accelerometer and three-axis gyroscope, and Bluetooth 4.0 radios for communicating with the Apple TV.
-An IR transmitter for controlling volume and a Lightning connector for charging are also built into the handset.
+The Siri Remote has an accelerometer and three-axis gyroscope for gaming purposes, and Bluetooth 4.0 radios for communicating with the Apple TV.
+It also has an IR transmitter for controlling volume and a Lightning connector for charging.

 The only change between the original Siri Remote and this version is the addition of a white circle around the Menu button.
-It is likely that this addition is intended to make orienting the remote the right way around easier in low light situations.
+This addition was likely intended to make properly orienting the remote easier in low-light situations.

-The latest Apple TV's runs tvOS which is a variant of iOS made for the large displays and remote control.
+The latest Apple TVs runs tvOS, a variant of iOS made for the large displays and remote control.
 With its integrated App Store, users can download apps across hundreds of providers.
-Apple Arcade, Apple Music, and Apple TV all live here alongside your favorite entertainment apps.
+Apple Arcade, Apple Music, and Apple TV all live here alongside popular entertainment apps.

 A key part of tvOS is the ability to use Siri, Apple's famous digital assistant.
 Using the dedicated button on the Siri Remote, users can speak queries into the remote's dual microphones, with the results displayed on-screen.

-Siri can be used to search for movies and TV shows, to control playback, and for typical non-video queries usually handled by Siri on iOS devices, such as weather reports and sports scores.
+You can use Siri to search for movies and TV shows, control playback, and make non-video queries usually handled by Siri on iOS devices, such as weather reports and sports scores.
 With the inclusion of 4K content, it is also possible to use Siri to seek out high-resolution content across multiple apps at the same time, by asking “Show me movies in 4K.”

-There is also support for AirPlay, a connectivity protocol introduced with the HomePod, which allows the Apple TV to control multiple AirPlay 2-compatible speakers, alongside any traditionally connected speakers as part of a home theater system, effectively making it possible for the audio from a TV show or movie to be heard throughout a household.
+There is also AirPlay support, allowing the Apple TV to control multiple AirPlay 2-compatible speakers alongside any traditionally connected speakers as part of a home theater system.
+This effectively makes it possible for you to hear a TV show's or movie's audio throughout a household.

-The Apple TV 4K can also be set up to match displayed contents original resolution and frame rate.
-Otherwise the Apple TV will attempt to apply HDR at 60fps to anything on screen, including the home menu.
+You can also set up the Apple TV 4K to match displayed content's original resolution and frame rate.
+Otherwise, the Apple TV will attempt to apply HDR at 60fps to anything on screen, including the home menu.
 It is recommended that users set the default resolution to 4KSDR, then enable "match dynamic range" and "match frame rate" for best possible picture across all content.